stormpath/stormpath-documentation/source/007_multitenancy.rst

 Registering an Organization as an Account Store for an Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described in :ref:`the Authentication chapter <authn-header>`, in order to allow users to log-in to an Application, you must map some kind of Account Store (e.g. a Group or Directory) to it.
+As described in :ref:`the Authentication chapter <authn>`, in order to allow users to log-in to an Application, you must map some kind of Account Store (e.g. a Group or Directory) to it.
 One approach is to go one-by-one and map each Directory and/or Group to the Application.
 However, since we are building a multi-tenant app, and the Organization is itself an Account Store, we can just map our Organization resource to our Application resource.
 This would enable login for all of the Directories and Groups currently inside that Organization, as well as any we add in the future.

 To map an Organization to an Application, simply follow the steps you would for any Account Store, as described in :ref:`create-asm`.